withhaibun/haibun/README.md

 so specifications and tests can be developed in a way that's not dependant on any implementation or vendor.

-Haibun also encouragies creating testing modules and flow, so each new project requires less original code, and contributes to existing modules and flows.
+Haibun also encourages creating testing modules and reusable flows, so each new project requires less original code, and contributes to existing modules and flows.